delapuente/mtask/README.md

 **Task with description, details & completion**
 ```
 To do:
-  Task 1: Read the μTask documentation
+  # 1: Read the μTask documentation
   Start with Syntax section and see some examples
   in the following sections.
 URL:
   https://github.com/lodr/mtask